Learning to Separate Noise from Direction

 “When are you releasing another album?”

-But most of the time, that’s just noise.
-People asking because they know what you do, not because that’s what you’re called to do next.
+These inquiries can feel good because they create a sense of demand.
+However, most of the time, they are just noise.
+People ask because they know what you do, not necessarily because that’s what you’re called to do next.

-If you chase every question, you’ll never hear direction.
+If you chase every question, you’ll never hear clear direction.

 God is not the author of confusion.
-So when confusion shows up, it’s usually because I’m listening to too many voices.
+When confusion arises, it often means I’m listening to too many voices.

 BRAND MAN TIP OF THE DAY